emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #slide[
   #text(size: 18pt)[
-    - Dies gilt für alle Ausnahmetypen (d.h.
-Throwable und davon abgeleitet) außer für:
+    - This applies to all exception types (i.e. Throwable and derived from it) except for:
-      - Klasse RuntimeException
+      - Class RuntimeException
-      - Von RuntimeException (direkt oder indirekt) abgeleitete Klassen
+      - Classes derived (directly or indirectly) from RuntimeException
         #figure(image("../assets/img/slides_8/2024_11_05_vererbung_runtimeexception_rev01.png"))
   ]
 ]